-Customers may experience ontime performance in terms of when vehicles arrive, but transit agencies typically measure on-time performance by when vehicles depart time points along a route.
-Departure is considered "on time" if made between 0 and 5 minutes after scheduled departure time (30 seconds are added to both ends of the 0 to 5 minute interval to capture deviations between the various time-tracking devices).
-For a bus scheduled to depart at 8:15, any departure time before 8:20 meets the "on-time" standard.
+Customers may think of ontime performance by when transit vehicles arrive, but transit agencies typically measure when vehicles depart time points along a route.
+For a bus scheduled to depart at 8:15, any departure time before 8:20 meets the "ontime" standard.

-Early departures are considered "on time" because customers expect routes to operate as scheduled, and they plan their trips accordingly.
-If a passenger shows up on time and the bus departs within five minutes of the scheduled time, they will make the bus.
-If however, a passenger arrives on time, but the bus departed early, the passenger may miss the bus.
+Early departures are considered "on time" because customers may expect routes to operate as scheduled, and plan their trips accordingly.
+If a passenger arrives on-time, but the bus has departed early, the passenger will miss the bus.
 For that reason, early departures are not considered "on time."